FeryKevin/Sandwich-booking/README.md

-Ssandwich booking site for the canteen of Saint-Vincent
+Sandwich booking site for the canteen of Saint-Vincent